opfp/o_trig/README.md

                     mode except there are no instructions, and results are returned in X, Y format.

-* Table generation ( o_trig.c : gen_lookup_tables() )
-To generate lookup tables, a point-cloud representing an arc of pi/2 radians is generated and used to calculate the relevant values.
-The non-inverse functions receive an angle (theta) as input and return a ratio ( s1 / s2 ) of two sides in a right-triangle constructed with the given angle.
-The inverse functions receive a ratio and return an angle.

 ## Space saving measures

 While sine and cosine have a period of 2 pi, the entire function may actually be